|

 shops and a restaurant cluster by the bridge over the Magnetawan River.
 In a park

-beside the bridge is a historical plaque commemorating
+beside the bridge is a

 the story of the Nipissing Road.
 There is also a plaque at the dam telling the story